thewtex/thesis/introduction/background_and_significance.rst

 rupture, rupture is caused by extrinsic hemodynamic forces [Schroeder1996,Wootton1999]_.
 Cyclic hemodynamic pulse pressure has been associated with carotid plaque ulceration [Lovett2003]_.
-Hypertension, as quantified with central systolic blood pressure, correlates with ischemia as quantified with Fluid-attenuated Inversion Recovery MRI images demonstrating white matter hyperintensities independently of carotid plaque score [Shrestha2009]_.
+Hypertension, as quantified with central systolic blood pressure, correlates with ischemia as quantified with Fluid-attenuated Inversion Recovery MRI images white matter hyperintensities independently of carotid plaque score [Shrestha2009]_.
 Hemodynamic forces change from patient to patient with hypertension, pulsatility, and turbulence influenced by the bifurcation and plaque morphology.